KartheekReddy113010/2nd10WeeksofCloudOps-main/README.md

 This repository contains an Nginx reverse-proxy configuration that serves a React frontend and proxies API requests to a backend at private IP or loadbalancer.

-.

 ## Files
-- proxy.conf — Nginx server block (this file)
+- nginx.conf — Nginx server block (this file)

 ## Behavior summary (from `proxy.conf`)
 - Listens on port 80.